Alexander John Forsyth: Life

 A number of other British gunmakers and sportsmen also attempted to evade Forsyth's patent by avoiding complicated gunlocks likes Forsyth's.
 They hit on the idea of a simple percussion cap aka 'copper cap', a small cup with fulminating paste inside, which, when was placed over a hollow nipple and struck with a hammer, would ignite the gunpowder in the end of the breech.
 These men included Joseph Egg, James Purdey, Col. Peter Hawker and the British born artist Joshua Shaw.
 In the face of so much competition, Shaw decided to travel to America in 1817 and, once he was legally allowed to do so, was granted an American patent for a percussion cap in 1822.
 Shaw made a series of claims of being the inventor in order to gain compensation from the U.S. government for their use of copper caps without permission.
 This has led some vintage gun enthusiasts to claim Shaw was the inventor of the copper cap.
 Many gun historians have concluded that the inventor will probably never be known for certain.

 The first patent for a copper cap ignition system anywhere in the world was granted to Prelat in 1818 in France.
 Prelat was probably not the inventor as he often took out French patents for British ideas.
 More recently, Joseph Egg's claims are given more credence, and he is now considered the first to have put copper cap ignition into commercial production and to have 'laid the earliest claim to the invention'.
 In his advertising, Egg consistently claimed to have invented it and took pride in his decision not to take out a patent so it could be used by all.

-These new forms of ignition proved popular among sportsmens during the Regency period, who had their old unreliable flintlocks converted.
+These new forms of ignition proved popular among sportsmen during the Regency period, who had their old unreliable flintlocks converted.